CT 30

-20.94 miles; from US 5 and I-291 in South Windsor to Route 190 in Stafford.
 Route 30 is four lanes in a commercial area near I-84 in Vernon and Manchester.
-I-84 exit 64/65 has separate ramps for Route 30 north and south (in Connecticut, this is a big thing for a non-freeway like Route 30).
+I-84 exit 64/65 has separate ramps for Route 30 north and south (in Connecticut, this is a rare treatment for non-freeway intersecting roads).

 I-84 westbound has three consecutive exits for Route 30 in Vernon and South Windsor; eastbound has only two.